The procurement strategy

 PSAA recognises that the location of an audit is an important consideration for bidders.
 Bidders for all lots, other than the “development lots”, will therefore be able to select up to four geographical areas which would be least attractive/convenient for them to audit (from a pre-defined list of English County and Combined Authority areas).
 PSAA would seek to avoid appointing the bidder, if successful, to audits within the selected geographic areas.
 In the event that it was necessary to appoint the bidder to any audits in those areas, the relevant bid rate would be increased by a premium of 30% in respect of the audits concerned.

 It is recognised that bidders for the “development lots” may have the capacity to work in a relatively limited geographical area compared to larger suppliers.
-They will therefore be able to select up to 4 areas in which they would be able to undertake audits and provide details of any exclusions within those areas using the same predefined list of English County and Combined Authority areas.
+They will therefore be able to select up to 4 areas in which they would be able to undertake audits using the same predefined list of English County and Combined Authority areas.

 Counties (including any Councils or Other Relevant Local Bodies within the County area), and Combined Authorities (including any Councils or Other Relevant Local Bodies within the Combined Authority area)